168th Commencement: Watch Live

 Volunteer as a Moot Court Judge

-During the 2018-2019 year, Albany Law School will compete in several national competitions, as well as host the 31st Annual Domenick L. Gabrielli Family Law Competition in March 2019.
+During the 2019-2020 year, Albany Law School will compete in several national competitions, as well as host the 32nd Annual Domenick L. Gabrielli Family Law Competition in late February 2020.
 In addition to these highlights, Albany Law School will continue to host four intra-school competitions: Gabrielli Appellate Advocacy, Morse Client Counseling, Karen C. McGovern Senior Prize, and Morse Negotiations.

 Follow Moot Court: